WDKY-TV: History

 On December 29, 1982, the Federal Communications Commission (FCC) granted a construction permit to Robert Bertram, an attorney, to build a new channel 56 television station at Danville.
 However, it took more than three years to get the station built.
 Officials with the Kentucky Airport Zoning Commission fretted over proximity of the proposed Mercer County mast to several aviation facilities, and while the zoning board overruled objections from the aviation community, the FCC refused to approve the site.

 With a busy law practice, Bertram found he no longer had time to pursue construction of the station, having already secured an alternative tower site in Garrard County.
 In 1985, Bertram sold the WDKY construction permit to Backe Communications.
-Backe set out to build studios in Danville and Lexington, and WDKY-TV began broadcasting on February 10, 1986.
+Backe set out to build the transmitter and studios in Danville and Lexington in October 1985, and WDKY-TV began broadcasting on February 10, 1986, with 40 people operating at the station.
 It was the first independent station in the Lexington market and became a charter affiliate of Fox later that year.

 After several venture capital investors in Backe Communications opted to exit television, owner John Backe reluctantly put WDKY and other stations up for sale.
 In 1989, Backe agreed to sell the station to the Pruett family of Little Rock, Arkansas, through MMC Television Corporation; the Pruetts cited the station's profitability and the demise of its only independent competitor, WLKT (channel 62), which had operated for less than a year.
 The deal, however, collapsed in March 1990 when the Pruetts failed to arrange the necessary financing.
 Act III Broadcasting was then retained by Backe as a management consultant with the option to buy a minority stake in the station.

 Backe sold WDKY in 1992 to Superior Communications, a company owned by 34-year-old Perry Sook; it was his first TV station property.
 It took Sook 14 months to find a station to buy and assemble financing to make the deal work.
 Superior moved the station from its original Lexington base on Interstate Avenue to the Chevy Chase Plaza after signing a lease for the property in 1995.
 Sook then sold WDKY and KOCB in Oklahoma City to Sinclair Broadcast Group in 1996.

 On January 27, 2020, Sinclair announced that it would sell WDKY and the non-license assets of KGBT-TV in Harlingen, Texas, to Nexstar Media Group as part of a settlement between the two companies over Sinclair's failed acquisition of Tribune Media, which was ultimately acquired by Nexstar.
 The deal reunited Sook, who had gone on to found Nexstar almost immediately after selling Superior, with the first station he had purchased nearly 30 years prior; it also gave Nexstar its first television station in Kentucky.
 The transaction was completed on September 17, 2020.